Move Window Between Desktops

 scoop install move-window-between-desktops

-Then run setup-autostart.ahk as Administrator to enable autostart.
-Get Scoop here!
+Then double click setup-autostart.ahk as Administrator to enable autostart and the main script.

 Manual Install